PrintM3D/Quad-Fusion-Docs/repair-guides/repairing-broken-belt-clamps.md

 ## Preparation

 To prepare for the removal of the clamps, perform the following steps: 1.
-Turn off your Promega and unplug all cords attached to it, this will make it easier to move the printer throughout the process.
+Turn off your Crane and unplug all cords attached to it, this will make it easier to move the printer throughout the process.
 2. Place a binder clip, or something similar on the belt of the Z-motor.
 This will allow you to work under and around the bed without the bed falling.
 You can also place the printer on its side, if you do so, be careful with the switches on either side of the printer.

 ![Very Important Binder Clip](../.gitbook/assets/2dmrbcxpslmjngww-beltclip-1.jpg)